bencheeorg/benchee/README.md

 ## Known Issues

-There is a known issue affecting elixir versions from 1.14.0 to 1.16.0-rc.0: Optimizations (SSA and bool passes [change](https://github.com/elixir-lang/elixir/pull/11420)) had been disabled affecting the performance of functions defined directly in the top level (i.e. outside of any module).
+There is a known issue affecting elixir versions from 1.14.0 to 1.16.0-rc.0: Optimizations (SSA and bool passes, [see the original change](https://github.com/elixir-lang/elixir/pull/11420)) had been disabled affecting the performance of functions defined directly in the top level (i.e. outside of any module).
 The issue was fixed by re-enabling the optimization in [1.16.0-rc.1](https://github.com/elixir-lang/elixir/blob/v1.16/CHANGELOG.md#v1160-rc1-2023-12-12).
 The issue is best show-cased by the following benchmark where we'd expect ~equal results:

 ```elixir